angulardart/site-angulardart/src/faq.md

 #### Q. How does Dart compare with using the Closure compiler on JavaScript?

-The idea of type annotations is similar.
+The idea of optional type annotations is similar.
 Dart's are nicer syntactically.

 Compare the following Closure compiler code: